 Ka Yee Yeung-Rhee, PhD

-Associate Professor, Institute of Technology
+Associate Professor, Engineering & Technology

 Dr. Ka Yee Yeung-Rhee is Associate Professor at the Institute of Technology from UW Tacoma.
 She is the Vice Chair of Faculty Assembly at UW Tacoma in 2017-2018.
 In addition to administrative roles, she teaches computer science courses.
 Her research focuses on the application of data science techniques for biomedical applications.
 Her team develops computational methods and tools to create, share, execute and reproduce bioinformatics workflows for big data.
 She is also passionate in enhancing the diversity of students in research and in particular, undergraduate research.